AtomicKafka/atomicKafkaConsumer/README.md

 <br>

-If you decide to use a different port number, be sure to modify Producer.tsx to establish a proper connection with the Kafka cluster (default port is 3002).
+If you decide to use a different port number, be sure to also modify Producer.tsx to establish a proper connection with the Kafka cluster (**default port is 3002**).

 <br>